Pharmacy Provider Frequently Asked Questions

 Answer: The North Carolina Department of Health and Human Services has awarded the contract to Prime Therapeutics, formerly known as Magellan Medicaid Administration, LLC, to implement the new Pharmacy Benefits Administrator (PBA) solution.

-Answer: The NC Medicaid Fee-for-Service PBA will launch on May 2, 2026.
-Additional communications, webinar, training opportunities, and system access details will be provided prior to the Go-Live date to support members and providers.
+Answer: The PBA will launch on May 2, 2026.
+Additional communications, webinar, training opportunities, and system access details will be provided prior to the go-live date to support providers and beneficiaries.

-Answer: There will be no change to the Managed Care Plans.
-This change only affects Fee-for-Service Medicaid beneficiaries.
-Beneficiaries who currently receive their Medicaid benefit through a Managed Care Plan will continue to receive their benefits from their managed care plan as they do today.
+Answer: There will be no change to the managed care health plans.
+This change only affects beneficiaries covered by NC Medicaid Direct.
+Beneficiaries who currently receive their Medicaid benefit through a managed care health plan will continue to receive their benefits from their managed care health plan as they do today.

-Answer: Prime Therapeutics will administer the NC Medicaid Fee-for-Service (FFS) pharmacy benefit.
-As the PBA, Prime will be responsible for adjudicating Point-of-Sale (POS) FFS pharmacy claims, managing pharmacy prior authorizations and supporting overall pharmacy benefit operations.
+Answer: Prime Therapeutics will administer the pharmacy benefit for NC Medicaid Direct.
+As the PBA, Prime will be responsible for adjudicating Point-of-Sale (POS) fee-for-service pharmacy claims, managing pharmacy prior authorizations and supporting overall pharmacy benefit operations.

 They will manage the Medicaid Drug Rebate Program (MDRP), oversee the Preferred Drug List (PDL) and provide drug utilization management.
 Additionally, Prime will develop State-approved clinical criteria for select drugs and conduct prospective and retrospective Drug Utilization Reviews (DUR).
 Other key responsibilities include pharmacy help desk support, member services help desk support and pharmacy reporting.

-Answer: The Pharmacy Benefits Administrator (PBA) system will support the Department’s transition from a sole Fee-for-Service model to a combined Fee-for-Service and managed care model.
-The PBA system will feature a state-of-the-art pharmacy call center and an Automated Voice Response (AVR) System to assist providers and beneficiaries in Medicaid Direct.
+Answer: The Pharmacy Benefits Administrator (PBA) system will support the Department’s transition from a sole fee-for-service model to a combined fee-for-service and managed care model.
+The PBA system will feature a state-of-the-art pharmacy call center and an Automated Voice Response (AVR) System to assist providers and beneficiaries in NC Medicaid Direct.

-Answer: This change primarily impacts pharmacies that submit claims for NC Medicaid Fee-for-Service (FFS) members and prescribers who request pharmacy prior authorizations for FFS members.
+Answer: This change primarily impacts pharmacies that submit claims for NC Medicaid Direct beneficiaries and prescribers who request pharmacy prior authorizations for NC Medicaid Direct beneficiaries.
 Other provider types may be indirectly affected through changes to prior authorization workflows and related coordination with pharmacy benefit processes.